mohamuhsin/rock-paper-scissors/README.md

 #8 If the game is not a tie, you’ll need to determine a winner.

 Begin by writing an if statement that checks if the userChoice is 'rock'.
 Inside the if statement’s block, write another if/else statement.
 The inner if/else should check if the computerChoice is 'paper'.
 If so, return a message that the computer won.
 If not, return a message that the user won.

+#9 Next, write another if statement for if the userChoice is 'paper'.

+Inside this if statement, the computerChoice must be either 'scissors' or 'rock'.
+Write logic that will return a winner.